beached/daw_json_link/readme.md

 # JSON Link
-I wrote this library to allow me to describe the mappings between a JSON class and that of C++ with the least amount of effort or intrusion.
-The end result is easy serialization and deserialization with C++ and JSON.
-One just needs to describe the mapping of JSON class member names to the types needed to construct a C++ class.
+This library is different.
+It assumes we know that data structures we will be recieving and uses that knowledge to provide a clean interface for parsing.
+Describing the mappings between JSON and C++, one needs only one method to parse and an additional one for serialization.

 ### Installing and Requirements
 ## Requirements
 * C++ 17 compiler, C++ 20 for enhanced names
 * git
 * cmake
-* GCC(8/9)/Clang(7) have been tested.
+* GCC(8/9)/Clang(7/8) have been tested.
 Have not yet tested on MSVC

 ## Installing(Linux/Mac commandline)